cageo/Bucha-2013/readme.txt

 			 for computing functionals of the geopotential
 			 up to ultra-high degrees and orders

-Submitted to:		 Computers and Geosciences
+Submitted to:		 Computers & Geosciences

 Authors details:         Blazej Bucha (blazej.bucha@stuba.sk; corresponding author:
 			 Tel.: +421 2 59274342; fax: +421 2 52925476)